Hidden Agenda (2017 video game): Part 3

 If Becky was framed as the Trapper, a post-credits scene shows Hillary buying more mouse traps.

 Development

 Supermassive Games served as the game's developer, using Unreal Engine 4.

-Release

 Hidden Agenda was announced at E3 2017, along with a launch trailer promoting support for the PlayLink feature.

 Reception

 Hidden Agenda received "mixed or average" reviews according to review aggregator Metacritic.

 Awards

 The game won the award for "Best of E3" at the GamesRadar+ E3 Awards.